 A. Elizabeth Taylor Prize: The A. Elizabeth Taylor Prize is awarded annually for the best article published during the preceding year in the field of southern women’s history.
 Editors, scholars, and authors are invited to nominate eligible articles for the prize.

-Anne Firor Scott Mid-Career Fellowship: This fellowship is awarded every two years and provides assistance to scholars who are past the first stage of their careers, and are working on a second book or equivalent project in southern and/or gender history.
-The next award year is 2016.
+Anne Firor Scott Mid-Career Fellowship: This fellowship is awarded every two years and provides assistance to scholars who are past the first stage of their careers and working on a second book or equivalent project in southern and/or gender history.